|Nutritional Guidelines (per serving)|

 - 1/4 cup cooked ham (or barbecued pork)

 - 1 cup reserved mushroom soaking liquid

 - 1 1/2 teaspoons Chinese rice wine (or dry sherry)

 - Vegetable oil (for deep frying)

-- Bring the chicken stock or broth and the reserved mushroom liquid to a boil.
+Bring the chicken stock or broth and the reserved mushroom liquid to a boil.
 Add the chicken and pork, shrimp and the vegetables.
 Let simmer for a few minutes, then add the soy sauce, sherry, and the salt and pepper.
 Drizzle with the sesame oil.
 Bring back to a boil and then let simmer for a few more minutes.
-Place the soup in a large serving bowl and keep warm.
+Set aside, covered, to keep warm.

-- Heat wok and add oil for deep-frying.
-When the oil is ready, add the crispy rice.
+Heat wok and add oil for deep-frying.
+When the oil is ready, add the prepared crispy rice (recipe follows).
 Deep-fry until it puffs and turns brown, then drain on paper towels.

 To Make Crispy Rice

-- Rinse 1 cup of long or medium grain rice.
+Rinse 1 cup of long or medium grain white rice.

 In a pot, add 1 1/2 cups water (1 1/4 cups for medium grain rice) to the rice and bring to a boil.